C0deWiser/exiftool/laravel.md

 Sometimes we work with legacy data, where values meets `max` limitations.

 That's why, `getValidationRules()` without configuration will return rules, that requires all attributes to be just a string.
+But you may enable strict behaviour as shown below:

 ```php
 use Codewiser\Exiftool\Exiftool;